 Give a round of applause to Seville, because even though it rocketed in visitors after being Lonely Planet City of the Year, 2017, it still maintains its jaw-dropping beauty.
 If there’s anywhere in Andalusia that you need to add to your bucket list, it’s here.

-When Granada came to end, it was time to head west for four hours on the ALSA coach, using our ALSA PASS to Seville.
+When Granada came to end, it was time to head west to Seville.

 We were so excited to visit Seville again, it was absolutely beautiful the first time we went and we didn’t want to leave, so it was amazing that my blog brought us back here, exactly three years later.